Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/domain-proxy.md

 ### Configure the SDKs to work with alternate endpoints

-After the proxy is working correctly, configure the SDK.
-Amplitude’s SDKs are open source code that you can change.
-The SDKs already have built-in options to send events to your defined server endpoint.
+After the proxy is working correctly, configure your SDK.
+Amplitude’s SDKs are open source code that you can change and have built-in options to send events to your defined server endpoint

-!!!note
-    Different SDKs point to different API endpoint with its custom payload.
-The following list are the endpoints for different SDKs.
+The SDKs point to special endpoints for their custom payloads.
+Find the endpoint for your SDK in this table:

 |<div class="big-column">SDK</div> | Endpoint | Set server url |
 | --- | --- | --- |